gitana/alpaca/README.md

     git clone https://github.com/gitana/alpaca.git

 ### Build

 To build Alpaca, you will need to have Node.js installed.

+Use the following version
+    node 10.16.3
+If you have multiple node versions install, use nvm to switch: nvm use 10.16.3

 Building Alpaca is pretty easy.
 Just run: